RahulSDeshpande/tyriar.github.io/_posts/2012-04-22-sass-syntactically-awesome-stylesheets.md

 ### Operations and functions

-SASS has a [collection of functions][2] at its disposal, primarily relating to manipulating or extracting values from colours.
+Sass has a [collection of functions][2] at its disposal, primarily relating to manipulating or extracting values from colours.

 ### Extending selectors